Immunology institute founded by Paul Allen shifts focus to tackle coronavirus

-The Allen Institute for Immunology’s emphasis was on cancers and diseases linked to a haywire immune system – like irritable bowel syndrome, rheumatoid arthritis, and multiple myeloma.
+The Allen Institute for Immunology’s emphasis was on cancers and diseases linked to a haywire immune system — like inflammatory bowel disease, rheumatoid arthritis, and multiple myeloma.
 Allen himself died of complications of another immune-related cancer, non-Hodgkin lymphoma.

 But now, the fledgling institute has taken on a new challenge: Unraveling the immune response to the novel coronavirus in hopes of speeding development of treatments and vaccines.
 Another goal is understanding why infection is mild for many people, but fatal for others.